hasura/graphql-engine/manual/users/index.rst

 authenticate an user (e.g. username-based, email-based, mobile-based etc.).
 Hasura Auth calls each authentication method a "provider".

-Once a user is registerd (or signed-up) on Hasura, it attaches a Hasura Identity or (``hasura_id``) to every user.
+Once a user is registered (or signed-up) on Hasura, it attaches a Hasura Identity or (``hasura_id``) to every user.
 A Hasura identity is an integer.
 You can use this value in your application to tie your application's user to this identity.